programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 _N.B. the Rijksmuseum has not (yet) built their own Linked Data site, so the URL in this query is just for demo purposes._

-In order to get the _labels_ for each of these URI's, what we're really doing is just retrieving more RDF statements:
+In order to get the human-readable version of the information represented by each of these URIs, what we're really doing is just retrieving more RDF
+statements:

 ```
 <http://data.rijksmuseum.nl/item/8909812347> <http://purl.org/dc/terms/title> "The Nightwatch" .